 If you spend time recreating or working in the sun, a sun shirt can be essential to protect your skin from the sun's powerful rays.
 Here are some factors to consider before making your purchase.

-When and where you plan to wear your sun shirt will have a bearing on which one you choose.
-Most of the shirts in our test are fairly quick drying, but folks participating in water sports will definitely want a top that dries out quickly.
-If you're swimming, you may want a body-hugging rashguard, while folks who are hiking or doing yard work will probably want a looser-fitting shirt with more breathability.
+When and where you plan to wear your sun shirt will make a difference in which one you choose.
+If you're swimming, you may want a body-hugging rashguard, while folks who are hiking or doing yard work will probably want a looser-fitting shirt with more features like pockets and venting.
+If you don't slow down, even in the heat of summer, you'll want a highly breathable shirt that feels like air on the skin when pushing up the last 100 ft of the climb on your mountain bike.

 What's UPF?